‹ Back to Blog

 • And any other custom link criteria you want to add, which can make link building more difficult (and more expensive)

-In-house vs. Outsourced link building Cost: The Verdict
+In-house vs. Outsourced Link Building Cost: The Verdict

 When it comes to the costs, it may seem like in-house has the upper hand here but that’s only on the surface.
 In reality, you’ll have to sink almost $2,500 into hiring a candidate.
 During the training period it could cost you $641/link.
 Then finally after a few months, you might get costs down to $340/link, but there are no guarantees.